ibra/DiscStats/README.md

 ![image](https://user-images.githubusercontent.com/61324615/162575845-50461c9a-1cb4-47b1-9cf4-fce863a9f79e.png)

 ### How?
-DiscoStats is not a service that breaks the Discord Terms of Service or Community Guidelines.
-Discord has an option to request data which is what this entire application is based upon.
-It just scans through the lines of text of every message you have ever sent and generates statistics based upon that.
-As a forewarning, you need to request your data to use the application, which could potentially take up to 30 days.
+Discord has a feature which allows you to request your data which is what this entire application is based upon.
+It scans through the lines of text of every message you have ever sent and generates statistics based upon that. **As a forewarning, you need to request your data to use the application, which could potentially take up to a week or two.**

 ### Installation
 ⚠️ make sure you have python 3.7+ installed.